 TEACHING: The candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
 Examples of other means of evaluation are provided in the appendix to this document.
-This evaluation includes contributions to the breadth, depth, and needs of the department and up-dating curriculum and course materials.
+(Please see appendix for more information on FCQs and student evaluations).
+This evaluation includes contributions to the breadth, depth, and needs of the department and up- dating curriculum and course materials.
 In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
-In evaluations.
+In evaluating teaching, course content, level and size will be considered in interpreting student evaluations.
 Substantial, significant and continued growth, development, and accomplishment as a teacher since tenure must be demonstrated through development of new and revised curriculum, new pedagogical techniques, participation in professional development, work with students outside the classroom and other areas of teaching such as those in the appendix.

 RESEARCH: The department recognizes that scholarship can take many forms.
 Our department emphasizes fundamental discovery, scholarly work which integrates existing knowledge.
 We recognize scholarly study of teaching and learning issues in our field as a form of research.

-Substantial, significant and continued growth, development, and accomplishment as a researcher since tenure must be demonstrated through refereed publications, peerreviewed grants and other areas of research such as those in the appendix.
+Substantial, significant and continued growth, development, and accomplishment as a researcher since tenure must be demonstrated through refereed publications, peer- reviewed grants and other areas of research such as those in the appendix.
 Exceptional quality of scholarly work may be considered to raise an evaluation in cases where the quantity is less.
 Presentations at professional meetings and non-refereed publications may be considered as secondary evidence of ongoing research activity.

-SERVICE: The department recognizes service to the campus, community and to our profession.
-In evaluating service the quality, time commitment, and quantity of service contributions will be considered.
+LEADERSHIP AND SERVICE: The department recognizes service to the campus, community and to our profession.
+In evaluating service, the quality, time commitment, and quantity of service contributions will be considered.
 Substantial, significant and continued growth, development, and accomplishment in service since tenure must be demonstrated through a discussion of service progress in the department, college, campus, university, community and in our profession.
 We recognize that different faculty at this level will fulfill this requirement very differently.
 The appendix lists some issues that may be considered.